HTTPArchive/dataform/infra/README.md

 # Infrastructure for the HTTP Archive data pipeline

-## Cloud function for triggering Dataform workflows
+## Cloud Function for triggering Dataform workflows

 [dataformTrigger](https://console.cloud.google.com/functions/details/us-central1/dataformTrigger?env=gen2&authuser=7&project=httparchive) Cloud Run Function

-This function may be triggered by a PubSub message or Cloud Scheduler and triggers a Dataform workflow based on the trigger configuration provided.
+This function may be triggered by a PubSub message or Cloud Scheduler and invokes a Dataform workflow based on the provided configuration.

-### Trigger configuration

 Trigger types: